Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Abstract

 \section{Abstract}

 Visual spatial intelligence is critical for medical image interpretation, yet remains largely unexplored in Multimodal Large Language Models (MLLMs) for 3D imaging.
 This gap persists due to a systemic lack of datasets featuring structured 3D spatial annotations beyond basic labels.
-In this study, we introduce an agentic pipeline that autonomously synthesizes spatial visual question-answering (VQA) data by orchestrating computational tools such as volume and distance calculators with multi-agent collaboration and expert radiologist validation.
-We present SpatialMed, the first comprehensive benchmark for evaluating 3D spatial intelligence in medical MLLMs, comprising nearly 10K question-answer pairs across multiple organs and tumor types.
-Our evaluations on 14 state-of-the-art MLLMs and extensive analyses reveal that current models lack robust spatial reasoning capabilities for medical imaging.
+In this study, we introduce an agentic pipeline that autonomously synthesizes spatial visual question-answering (VQA) data by orchestrating computational tools such as volume estimation and bounding boxes extraction with multi-agent collaboration and expert radiologist validation.
+We present SpatialMed, the first comprehensive benchmark for evaluating 3D spatial intelligence in medical MLLMs, comprising 31,253 question-answer pairs across multiple organs and tumor types.
+Our evaluations on 24 state-of-the-art MLLMs and extensive analyses reveal that current models lack robust spatial reasoning capabilities for medical imaging. \url{https://huyquoctrinh.github.io/SpatialMed/}